North Korea travel advice

 Learn about what you should do and how we can help if you are arrested or detained abroad.

-North Korea is under international and Canadian sanctions.
+North Korea is subject to international and Canadian sanctions.
 These sanctions could be relevant to and affect your travel.

 Drugs, alcohol and travel